costateixeira/multi-lang-test-ig/README.md

 # sample-ig

-A sample, template-driven implementation guide that provides a test environment for multi-language IGs
+A sample, template-driven implementation guide that provides a test environment for multi-language IGs.
+[See documentation](https://build.fhir.org/ig/FHIR/ig-guidance/languages.html) on how to set one up for yourself.

 ## FHIR Foundation Project Statement